Putting the Heart Back into Valentine’s Day

 Every time I think about Valentine’s Day, I remember the inevitable Charlie Brown cartoon with Charlie dreaming of all the Valentine’s cards he would get and then finding his mail box empty.
 I always sympathized.

-I still remember Valentine’s Day in elementary school.
-We put our cards into a decorated box during the days before Valentine’s Day, and then the box was opened and the cards distributed to each person in the class.
+When I was in elementary school, we’d put our cards into a decorated box during the days before Valentine’s Day, and then the box was opened and the cards distributed to each person in the class.
 It was always agony for me.
 I was neither popular nor an outcast, but I was always afraid I wouldn’t get any cards, or I’d get a card from someone I hadn’t given one to, or vice versa.

 The story I like best is the one about an early Roman Christian named Valentine who was imprisoned because of his faith.
 Among his friends were many children who tossed notes of concern and love through the bars of his cell.
 Unfortunately, he was executed on February 14th.
 Later, this day was named St. Valentine’s Day after the martyr.